Murder of Queenie Hart: Kiem's suspected involvement in second death

 Kiem moved north to Sarina shortly after the trial and around 1980 changed his name to Christopher Edward Turner.
-While living in Sarina, he was jailed for drink driving and domestic violence offences in the 1990's.
+While living in Sarina, he was jailed for drunk driving and domestic violence offences in the 1990's.

 Some members of the police service suspected he had changed his name after the murder of Margaret Kirstenfeldt in Sarina in 1978.
 Kiem had lived several houses from Kirstenfeldt when she was found dead outside her home on 10 February 1978.

 Kiem was re-interviewed in 2001 by detectives working on Taskforce Alex, who were investigating Rockhampton serial killer Leonard Fraser.
 Kiem and Fraser had twice served sentences alongside each other at the Rockhampton Correctional Centre at Etna Creek.
 When Fraser was released after serving a 12-year sentence for rape, he lived with Kiem in Yeppoon.

 Kiem was again re-interviewed in 2004 by cold case detectives investigating Kirstenfeldt's death.

 There were obvious similarities between the deaths of Queenie Hart and Margaret Kirstenfeldt, such as both victims being of similar ages and both sustaining internal injuries to their genitalia.
 However, after initially being treated as a rape and murder, Kirstenfeldt's death was eventually ruled as a suicide.

 Despite this, the lead investigator into Kirstenfeldt's death Milton Hasenam confided in his son that he strongly believed that she had been murdered although he had concluded she had taken her own life in the final report he had submitted to the coroner.